Federal employee health-care premiums to rise an average of 3.8 percent for 2022

 “The pandemic-related costs will likely persist in 2022 but potentially decline due to more vaccinations available for our population, especially with the various vaccination mandate/requirements at the workplace issued by the Federal Government, state and local governments, as well as employers in the private sector,” the OPM said.

 The Biden administration has mandated that federal employees be fully vaccinated by Nov.
-22 or else face discipline up to firing, unless they are exempted for medical or religious reasons.
+22 or face discipline up to firing, unless they are exempted for medical or religious reasons.

-FEHBP plans waive cost-sharing and prior authorization requirements for covid-19 diagnostic and antibody testing and remote care services “and will continue to cover COVID-19 vaccinations and all subsequent booster vaccines as soon as possible” following approval by the Food and Drug Administration, the OPM said.
+FEHBP plans waive cost-sharing and prior authorization requirements for coronavirus diagnostic and antibody testing and remote care services “and will continue to cover COVID-19 vaccinations and all subsequent booster vaccines as soon as possible” following approval by the Food and Drug Administration, the OPM said.

 The rate increase was announced in advance of an annual season to change or add to plans, which stretches this year from Nov.
 8 through Dec.
 13.